Jan-Piotraschke/MeshCartographyLib/dev/GeodesicDistance/AdaptedDijkstraDistanceHelper.cpp.md

 The purpose of this module is to provide functions for calculating the distance between mesh vertices using an adapted Dijkstra algorithm.

+This implementation adapts Dijkstra's algorithm for 3D surface meshes.
+Instead of simple edge traversal, it considers the geometric distances on the mesh.
+The shortest_paths object uses an internal priority queue to explore the shortest paths efficiently, respecting the surface's topology.
+This ensures that distances reflect the true geodesic path over the curved surface rather than merely counting edges.

 ```cpp
 #include "AdaptedDijkstraDistanceHelper.h"